-Diplotaxis Tenuifolia.
+Diplotaxis tenuifolia.
 Imagine - this wild arugula does not bolt all summer long, leaves are held up off the ground and are easy to pick for salads and sandwiches.
-This open, lacy-leaved plant has a bit more of the well-loved arugula "bite" and is great for snacking.
-Gather leaves all summer, watch for self-sown plants around the big one, and gather those leaves in winter.
-Wild Arugula seeds have slow germination rates and are very tiny, meaning that they are best started in the house or greenhouse and transplanted to the garden when it is big enough to handle.
+This open, lacy-leaved plant has a bit more of the well-loved arugula spiciness.
+Gather leaves all summer.
+Watch for self-sown seedlings around the parent plant, and gather those leaves in winter.
+Wild Arugula seeds are very tiny and somewhat slow to germinate, so they are best started in the house or greenhouse and transplanted to the garden when large enough to handle.
 Set them where they are to grow as they have deep roots.
-Diplotaxis is the original, traditional Italian HEIRLOOM variety of arugula.

 Matures in 35-50 days.
 (Open-pollinated seeds)

-Arugula is a productive, cool season, annual salad green that works best in spring and fall, and can be managed all winter under cloche protection.
-In hot weather, arugula will go to seed.
+Arugula is a productive, cool season, annual salad green that works best in spring and fall, and can be managed all winter under cloche protection where winters are mild.
+In hot weather, arugula tends to bolt and go to seed.
 Continue reading below to find out how to grow arugula from seed.

-Latin: Eruca sativa (Wild Arugula is Diplotaxis tenuifolia)
+Latin: Eruca sativa (Wild Arugula is Diplotaxis tenuifolia — see below)

 We Recommend: Astro (MS483).
-All arugulas are good, but Astro stands out.
-Grow this variety in cool weather, or try it as a microgreen at any time of year.
+All arugula varieties are good, but Astro stands out.
+Grow this variety in cool weather, or try it as a micro-green at any time of year.

 Season: Cool season.
 Arugula tends to bolt in hot weather.